astronomer/airflow-guides/guides/soda-data-quality.md

   - sum_difference > 0:
       sum_difference query: |
         SELECT SUM(MY_COL_2) - SUM(MY_COL_1) FROM example_table
-  # checks that all entries in MY_COL_3 are part of a set or possible values
+  # checks that all entries in MY_COL_3 are part of a set of possible values
   - invalid_count(MY_COL_3) = 0:
-      valid values: ['val1', 'val2', 'val3', 'val4']
+      valid values: [val1, val2, val3, val4]
 ```

 Save the YAML instructions above in a file called `checks.yml` and make it available to your Airflow environment.
 If you use the Astro CLI, you can place this file in your `/include` directory.